 ANNAPOLIS, Md., Nov.
-19, 2020 /PRNewswire/ — TRACE, a globally recognized business association dedicated to anti-bribery, good governance and compliance, has released the 2020 TRACE Bribery Risk Matrix, which measures business bribery risk in 194 jurisdictions.
-According to this year’s data, North Korea, Turkmenistan, South Sudan, Venezuela and Eritrea present the highest commercial bribery risk, while Denmark, Norway, Finland, Sweden and New Zealand present the lowest.
+17, 2021 /PRNewswire/ — TRACE, a globally recognized business association dedicated to anti-bribery, good governance and compliance, has released the 2021 Bribery Risk Matrix, which measures business bribery risk in 194 economies.
+According to this year’s data, North Korea, Turkmenistan, Eritrea, Venezuela and Somalia present the highest commercial bribery risk, while Denmark, Norway, Sweden, Finland and New Zealand present the lowest.

 Other notable findings:

 - Over the past 10 years, the business bribery risk environment worsened significantly in countries that also experienced democratic backsliding: Egypt, Venezuela, Turkey, Poland and Hungary.

 - Over the past five years, the business bribery risk environment in the United States worsened significantly when compared with global trends.